AliDehbansiahkarbon/EasyDBMigrator/README.md

   ConnectionParams: TConnectionParams;
 begin

-  with LvConnectionParams do // Could be loaded from ini, registry or somewhere else. begin
+  with LvConnectionParams do // Could be loaded from ini, registry, or somewhere else. begin
     Server := '127.0.0.1'; // SQL Server address
     LoginTimeout := 30000;